GoogleCloudPlatform/gke-networking-recipes/service-directory/internal-lb-service/README.md

 ### Networking Manifests

-This recipe demonstrates deploying a LoadBalancer service and creating a ServiceDirectoryRegistrationPolicy that enables that service to sync to Service Directory.
+This recipe demonstrates deploying a LoadBalancer Service and creating a ServiceDirectoryRegistrationPolicy that enables the Service to sync to Service Directory.

-The ServiceDirectoryRegistrationPolicy is the Custom Resource (CR) that is created for each Kubernetes namespace that should be synced to Service Directory.
+The ServiceDirectoryRegistrationPolicy is the Custom Resource (CR) that is created for each Kubernetes Namespace that should be synced to Service Directory.

 The ServiceDirectoryRegistrationPolicy below will sync: